CoffeeCryptid/cup-rticles/README.md

 This will create a folder containing a Rmd file using the corresponding output format and all the assets required by this format.

-## Templates
+## Journals

-This package currently contains two templates:

-## Cambridge University Press template

 This template can generate articles for the following journals:

+-   Default Cambridge University Press template (default)
 -   Annals of Glaciology (aog)
+-   British Journal of Political Science (bjps)
 -   Journal of Glaciology (jog)
--   British Journal of Political Science (bjps)
+-   Journal of Public Policy (jpup)
+-   Publications of the Astronomical Society of Australia (pasa)
 -   Political Science and Research Methods (psrm)
--   Journal of Public Policy (jpup)

 The abbreviation of the journal name has to be specified in the YAML header.

-## Publications of the Astronomical Society of Australia (PASA) template

-This is separate from the other template as it needs additional resources, a slightly different Pandoc template and a different citation package (natbib).

 ------------------------------------------------------------------------